 The tweets I was posting last night were a rundown of what I had planned to kick off “Dark Matter’s” fourth season.
 Specifically, last night’s tweets covered the first act of Episode 4.01.

-Why are you posting these scene breakdowns on Twitter?
+Why is Joseph Mallozzi posting these Dark Matter scenes on Twitter?

 To be honest, it’s a form of therapy for me to finally be able to reveal what I had planned.
 It was incredibly frustrating not to be able to finish my story and revisit these characters.
 I’m sure plenty of fans shared this frustration so these rundowns are a small way of offering everyone some form of closure.